jlburky/linux-config/README.md

   generic location of `urxvt-vim-scrollback`.

 ## To Do
-* Add sed command to update Xdefaults.
-* Add xsession files.
+* Add xsession files and installation.
-* Maybe add custom links such as xession to link_home.sh.
 * Add print function showing any executed commands in link_home.sh.
 * Add scrollback for Terminator.